 Eating excessive amounts of calories from any type of fat, whether good or bad can contribute to unhealthy weight gain.

-‘Bad’ fat – saturated and trans fat have been recognised as potentially harmful for the heart (2).
-Foods which contain saturated and trans fats include butter, margarine and beef or pork fat.
+‘Bad’ fat-saturated and trans fat have been recognised as potentially harmful for the heart (2).
+Foods that contain saturated and trans fats include butter, margarine and beef or pork fat.
 These kinds of fats should be eaten sparingly or avoided altogether.

 ‘Good’ fats, also known as healthy fats are monounsaturated fat and polyunsaturated fat.
-These are considered ‘heart-healthy’ and can be included into a diet with moderation (6, 7).
+These are considered ‘heart-healthy’ and can be included in a diet in moderation (6, 7).

 Monounsaturated fat can be found in a variety of foods and oils.
-There is a consistent amount of research which suggests that monounsaturated fat foods can actually improve blood cholesterol levels and decrease the risk of cardiovascular diseases (8).
-Foods which contain monounsaturated fats include nuts, vegetable oils, peanut butter and avocados.
+There is a consistent amount of research that suggests that monounsaturated fat foods can actually improve blood cholesterol levels and decrease the risk of cardiovascular diseases (8).
+Foods that contain monounsaturated fats include nuts, vegetable oils, peanut butter and avocados.

 Healthy fats have numerous benefits for your body when included as part of a healthy balanced diet.
-A diet which includes moderate to high amounts of monounsaturated fats can be useful in weight loss, as long as you don’t eat more calories than you are burning.
-A large study which combined the results of twenty four other studies found that participants who followed a high-monounsaturated fat diet had more effective weight loss than those who followed high-carbohydrate diets (10).
+A diet that includes moderate to high amounts of monounsaturated fats can be useful in weight loss, as long as you don’t eat more calories than you are burning.
+A large study that combined the results of twenty-four other studies found that participants who followed a high-monounsaturated fat diet had more effective weight loss than those who followed high-carbohydrate diets (10).

 Healthy fats can reduce the risk factors for heart disease, especially if you are trying to replace ‘bad’ saturated fat.
 Many studies have found that a high intake of monounsaturated fats can reduce levels of blood cholesterol and triglycerides (11, 12).
 Other smaller studies have found that monounsaturated fats can reduce ‘bad’ LDL cholesterol and increase the amounts of ‘good’ HDL cholesterol (13).